Cash Advances

 Faculty Led Group Trips

-Faculty may be permitted to use an advance to cover per diem for students and non-university business affiliates if there would otherwise be a financial hardship.
+When faculty are traveling with groups of students they may obtain a travel advance to cover per diem for the traveling students if there would otherwise be a financial hardship.
+Typically this would be when the trip is of long duration and the usual non-employee meal reimbursement method would cause financial hardship for the students.
 Per diems can be lower than, but not exceed the per diem limits published by the applicable government authority:

 Recipients must sign a log acknowledging they received the per diem.
 They are not required to provide receipts showing how the per diem was spent.